Pure Geometric Branes and Mass Hierarchy: The Model

-Since $\omega'(z)$ is not continuous at boundaries, form eq. (\ref{Effective_EMT}), there are delta functions in the energy density at these boundaries.
-Thus in this case the effective energy density is found to be \beq \hat\rho(z)=\fc{6 (1 + k) p^2}{[1 - (3 + 2 k) p |z|]^2}-\fc{4 k p}{1-(3+2k)p |z|}[\delta(z)-\delta(z-z_b)]. \eeq Therefore, this solution suggests two thin 3-branes localized at $z=0$ and $z=z_b$, respectively.
-The shape of this effective energy density is plotted in Fig. \ref{Case2_energy_density}.
-This brane configuration is similar to the RS1 model, however, as we will see in next section, the gravitational fluctuations are quite different from that in RS1 model, hence in this case we call the brane located at the origin as a visible brane, which is assumed as the one our world living on, while the other located at $z_b$ is an invisible brane.
+As shown in Fig. \ref{energy_density}, there is a delta function at each boundary, and the coefficients of the delta functions actually play the role of brane tension.
+So this solution suggests a thin brane model, and the model presents a positive tension brane at $z=0$ and a negative tension brane at $z=z_b$.
+This brane configuration is similar to the RS1 model, however, as we will see in next section, the gravitational fluctuations are quite different from that in RS1 model, hence we call the brane located at the origin as a visible brane here, which is our world living on, while the other located at $z_b$ is an invisible brane.